shiplu/Actions-CICD-kubernetes/README.md

 * Readability is important to us.
 * We look at your git commit log.
 It would be good if it shows us your process.
 * Understanding your tactical decisions should be made clear.
+* Your build pipeline.
-* Your Dockerfile
+* Your Dockerfile.
-* Your Helm chart if you use that
+* Your Helm charts, if you use that.
-* Any scripts you use
+* Any other scripts you use.
----
+* Your sense of security and observability.